couchbaselabs/ep-engine-designs/md5-sasl.md

     CAS          (16-23): 0x0000000000000000  (field not used)
 	Mechanisms   (24-39): "hsa0bf2892bfwfkk"

-The client will then provide and answer to the challenge.
+The client will then provide an answer to the challenge.
 As noted above the challenge string should be used with the password when hashing it with MD5.
 The result of this hashing should be provided in the password field as shown below.

     SASL Client Challenge Binary Request